MachuPachu/RTX-Tweak/README.md

  - Run as Admin

 Known Issues:
- - Windows Defender sometimes doesn't like the spoofer and
+ - Windows Defender sometimes doesn't like the spoofer and blocks it.
  - Sometimes the .exe doesn't launch until you reboot after installing your GPU driver.